scolecite/mica-gd355/lectures/w2-assignments.md

     - 1.Variables: Store, Modify, & Reuse Data
     - 2.Changing Variable Values with Math

-1. In a p5.js sketch, draw your self-portrait with code.
-Do not use any images - all graphics must be created with code.
+1. In a p5.js sketch, **draw your self-portrait with code.** All graphics must be created with code.
 Bonus: use variables and mouse interactions!
 Upload the entire sketch folder onto Google Drive Week 2 folder.